Skip to Content

 – Collected or selected works by a single author are eligible provided at least 50% of the text is previously unpublished material.

-– Books that contain other media in addition to writing (e.g. photos, CDs, graphics, illustrations) are eligible; however, the award will be given only to the author of the book’s text and only for the writing.
+– Books that contain other media in addition to writing (e.g. photos, illustrations, CDs, graphics) are eligible; however, the work will only be judged on the written portion, and any award will only go to the written portion and author(s) thereof.

-– Books containing material not written by the author (e.g. letters, diaries, memoirs, blogs, oral histories, selected writings) are eligible provided at least 50% of the text is written by the author (e.g. introduction, exposition, commentary, reporting, narrative, footnotes, epilogue).
+– Books containing material not written by the author (e.g. letters, diaries, memoirs, blogs, oral histories, selected writings) are eligible provided at least 50% of the text is written by the author(s) (e.g. introduction, exposition, commentary, reporting, narrative, footnotes, epilogue).

 – The following are not eligible for the NL Book Awards: anthologies with more than one author: audiobooks; unpublished manuscripts; textbooks; self-help or how-to books; manuals or guidebooks on any subject (e.g. travel, nature, cooking); dictionaries; encyclopedias.